 Voice remains a primary customer service channel, with 57% of customers ranking call support as their initial channel preference.
 Many companies use IVRs to offer self-service over the phone.
 Unfortunately, IVRs create a poor customer experience and even cause companies to lose business.

-Replicant Voice is a self-service solution that uses conversational voice AI to solve — not deflect — 90% of Tier-1 issues without agent intervention.
-Unlike most automated service options, Replicant Voice doesn’t require humans to learn how to use it or to respond in “robotic” ways.
-Customers can now truly get a resolution on their own by speaking with AI as they normally would.
+Replicant provides a self-service solution that uses conversational AI as the automation engine to fully resolve — not deflect — 100% of tier 1 issues without agent intervention.
+Unlike most automated service options, Replicant doesn’t require humans to learn how to use it or to respond in “robotic” ways.
+Customers truly get resolution on their own by speaking with the Thinking Machine as they normally would a human.

-As more routine and transactional tasks are automated, agents will need to level up their skills and expertise to execute more complicated tasks.
-To achieve this, customer service organizations need to restructure their teams.
+As more routine and transactional tasks are automated, agents are afforded more opportunities to level up their skills and expertise to execute more complicated tasks.
+To achieve this, customer service organizations need to restructure their teams for even greater efficiency.
 You’ll need to bring together cross-functional teams that work on customer well-being across different segments, like industry or product type.

-You can accelerate your move toward customer teams by automating high-volume, repetitive customer calls with Replicant.
+You can accelerate your move toward all-encompassing customer teams by automating high-volume, repetitive customer conversations with Replicant.
 It takes just a few weeks to implement Replicant start automating tier 1 requests across every channel with the Thinking Machine.

 While it’s been proven that contact centers can successfully operate without a brick-and-mortar location, relying entirely on human agents still leaves contact centers susceptible to not having enough agent capacity.
 Agents might call out sick or quit suddenly, and there will always be unanticipated spikes in call volume.

 When contact centers use both Replicant and live agents, they can flexibly adjust customer service capacity as demand increases or decreases.
-With AI acting as the first line of defense for all calls, customers won’t experience a wait time — even when you don’t have enough agents or experience a surge in customer issues.
+With the Thinking Machine acting as the first line of defense for all inbound requests, customers won’t experience a wait time — even when you don’t have enough agents or experience a surge in customer issues.
 Plus, harnessing the power of humans and AI enables contact centers to scale more efficiently and at lower costs.

 As more customers seek out help from independent experts and channels, you’ll receive fewer customer service inquiries.
 However, companies lose a customer touchpoint and control over their brand and customer experience.

-Companies get the best of both worlds when leveraging voice AI.
+Companies get the best of both worlds when leveraging Contact Center Automation.
 They can maintain control over the customer experience while decreasing the amount of inquiries agents have to handle.
-As more people use voice assistants to get help, you can ensure customers get the correct information about your products and accurate troubleshooting by creating your own Thinking Machine that can be activated through a voice assistant.
+As more people use self-service to get help, you can ensure customers get the correct information about your products and accurate troubleshooting by deploying a Thinking Machine custom-built for your brand that can be activated through any channel.

 Customer service organizations have been using disparate systems for years.
 This has created disjointed customer experiences, inconsistent data, and integration issues.
 Gartner recommends shifting to a suite of composable applications to create an integrated and personalized customer experience.
 Composable applications also enable organizations to quickly adapt and innovate.

-Replicant is a leader in voice AI, powering over 3,000,000 fast, natural, and contextual customer conversations each month.
-While you can get the best voice AI with Replicant, Replicant Voice also integrates with contact center solutions, CRMs, and other internal systems to access and update data.
+While you get the best automation solution with Replicant, you also achieve a horizontal solution that integrates with any CCaaS platform, CRM, and custom internal systems to access and update data.
 This ensures you’ll create a seamless customer experience across voice and other channels.